RazielHanan/DroneGuidanceProject/README.md

 * **ObstaclesDetector.py** - includes 'detect_obstacles' function.
 Responsible for the module that deals with tracking the obstacles in the frames received from the drone.

-in any of those modules, there are automatic prints of the tracking performance and positions of objects to log files.
+In all of those modules, there are automatic data prints of the tracking performance and positions of objects to the log files.

-> #### **velocity estimination and predition**
+> #### **Velocity Estimation and Prediction Modules**

->> [2] then, we want to get information about this objects:
+>> [2] then, we want to get information about these objects:

-* **velocity_estimination.py** - gets positions history and match linear function to those positions. we assuming a constant velocity so the slope is the velocity of the object.
+* **velocity_estimation.py** - gets the positional history of objects and matches a linear function to those positions. we assume a constant velocity so the slope of said linear function is our estimated velocity of the object.

-* **ObstacleState.py** - here we define class that describes the User/Destination/Obstacle. after declaring a variable of this class we should add the new positions of the object we tracking every time we detecting it on new frame. this class will automatically calculate the velocity of the object and it will be available at self.vx and self.vy attributes for both axises. in addition, this class automatically calculates the future positions of the object in the next 3 seconds by assuming a constant velocity.
+* **ObstacleState.py** - here we define a class that describes the User/Destination/Obstacles. after declaring an instance of this class we will add the new positions of the object we are tracking every time we detect it in a new frame. this class will automatically calculate the velocity of the object and it will be available at self.vx and self.vy attributes for both axises. in addition, this class automatically estimates the future positions of the object in the next 3 seconds by assuming a constant velocity.

 > #### **Navigation and Guidance Modules:**

->> [3] Now we have the necessary information to calculate appropriate path from the user to the destination:
+>> [3] now we have the necessary information to calculate an appropriate path from the user to the destination:

 * **Path.py** - includes 'get_best_angle' function.

 inputs - user position, destination position, obstacles positions and velocities.

-functionality - here we will calculate the optimal angle to the next step only.
+functionality - here we will calculate the optimal angle for the next step (in the path) only.

 * **FullPath.py** -includes 'get_full_path' function.

 inputs - user position, destination position, obstacles positions and velocities.

-functionality - here we will call 'get_best_angle' by iterations. every iteration we will change the starting position of the user 1 step to the best angle from the last iteration (starting from the real position and end in the destination position). in this way we will get a complete path from the current user position to the destination. in order to check the performances of the algorithm, we will write the calculation time of each iteration to log file.
+functionality - here we will call 'get_best_angle' by iterations. every iteration we will change the starting position of the user 1 step towards the best angle from the last iteration (starting from the user’s current position and ending in the destination’s position). in this way we will get a complete path from the user’s current position to the destination. in order to check the performances of the algorithm, we will print the calculation time of each iteration to the log file.

-> #### Drone Control Loop for tracking the user:
+> #### **Drone Control Loop Modules:**

->> [4] Also, we want the drone to follow the user, we will do it by using the position and velocity of the user:
+>> [4] Also, we want the drone to follow the user, in order to keep it in it’s field of view.
+We implement this by closing a velocity control loop between the drone and the user (which will also close the positional error).
+It will be using the user’s velocity and position:

 * **velocity_controller.py** - includes 'velocity_cmd' attribute of the Controller class which calculates the desired velocity of the drone in order to follow the user using PD controller.

-* **UserTracker.py** - here we calculate the error between the current position and the desired position of the user. send the velocity command to the drone after calling 'velocity_cmd' attribute and print the command to log file (for easier debug).
+* **UserTracker.py** - here we calculate the error between the current position and the desired position of the user in comparison to the drone. we then send the appropriate velocity command to the drone after calling 'velocity_cmd' attribute and printing the command to the log file for debugging purposes.

-> #### saving the frames we recieve from the drone:
+> #### **saving the frames we recieve from the drone:**

->> [5] We want to save the frames we recieve from the dron for debug issues and improvements.

-* **defines.py** - define constants for saving the frames in specific directory.
+* **defines.py** - define constants in order to save the frames in a specific directory.

-* **write.py** - class for comfortable saving images in the main loop.
+* **write.py** - class for comfortable image saving in the main loop.

 # (4) Products:

-* **5 videos of the system operation in different environmental conditions** -
+* **5 videos of the system’s operation in different environmental conditions** -

 link to Google Drive with the videos - https://drive.google.com/drive/folders/1DrBqHkqisXKfT6CVTljfCKJ61MzeInZ8?usp=sharing